UNO-NULLify/eCTF20/docs/internal/birdwatching.md

 side-channel measures.

 Both types of glitch attacks, while difficult to prevent, can be detected using specialized glitch detection circuits.
-These circuits are designed to be especially vulnerable to glitching, thus providing an early indication that a glitch has occured.
+These circuits are designed to be especially vulnerable to glitching, thus providing an early indication that a glitch has occurred.
 This indication can then by used to help secure the system, such as by issuing a reset.
 The detection of glitch attacks can also be used to issue mockery to attackers via error messages.
-FPGA timing analysis tools can be used to construct such a detector circuit, and the operation of such a circuit can be verified in actual hardware by routing the clock input to a more easily accesible location.
+FPGA timing analysis tools can be used to construct such a detector circuit, and the operation of such a circuit can be verified in actual hardware by routing the clock input to a more easily accessible location.

 Our target device contains two ADCs which can be configured in a window compare mode to monitor internal voltages as well as die temperature.
 Each unit has a sampling rate of up to one megasample per second.